-9.4 Non-microbial water contaminants
+Non-microbial water contaminants

 Aside from microbial contamination, there are other water contaminants that can cause concern or require monitoring.
-Water quality varies in different parts of the UK and can also vary depending on the level of the water table, and the source of water as determined by the various Water Boards to ensure adequate quantity of supplies to meet our needs.
-There are limits for contaminants in various European standards and NHS guidance of the UK.
-However, it is worth remembering that a full chemical analysis, while no longer an absolute requirement in most parts of the UK can still be of benefit.
-Both the HTM and WHTM documents refer to this as a subsequent test when conductivity levels are high, and it is often the only reliable method of determining the purity of final rinse water for substances other than dissolved ions.
-The non-microbial contaminants are important to preserve the life of EWD but are outside the scope of this guidance, thus no recommendations are proposed by the Working Party.
+Water guality varies in different parts of the UK and can also vary depending on the level of the water table, and the source of water as determined by the various water utility companies to ensure adequate quantity of supplies to meet our needs.
+There are limits for contaminants in various European standards and NHS guidance in the UK.
+However, it is worth remembering that a full chemical analysis, although no longer an absolute requirement in most parts of the UK, may still be of benefit.
+Both the HTM and WHTM documents refer to this as a subsequent test when conductivity levels are high, and it is often the only reliable method of determining the purity of final rinse water for substances other than dissolved ions [3,4].
+The non-microbial contaminants are important to preserve the life of EWDs but are outside the scope of this guidance, thus no recommendations are proposed by the Working Party.
 Further information and Good Practice Points in relation to non-microbial water contaminants is included in Appendix 8.